-TEXTBOOK AND REQUIRED MATERIALS: The recommended text we use is Giancoli, Physics for Scientists and Engineers, 4th edition (Pearson Prentice Hall), and is available with the Student Access Code to facilitate logging on to MasteringPhysics.com to complete homework assignments.
+SUGGESTTED TEXTBOOK AND MATERIALS: The text used is College Physics- A Strategic Approach, by Randall D. Knight, 3rd edition, 2014 by Pearson publishing and is available with the Student Access Code to facilitate logging on to MasteringPhysics.com to complete homework assignments.
 If you choose not to purchase the text, you will still be responsible for purchasing the Student Access Code for access to MasteringPhysics.com to complete online homework assignments.
 You should also be able to obtain a looseleaf version of the text, or softcover.
 Also note that other types of introductory physics textbooks are posted legally free for student use at www.openstax.org.